bernabe9/redux-react-session/README.md

 [![NPM version][npm-image]][npm-url]

-Keep your session sync with localStorage and redux
+Keep your session sync with localStorage and Redux :key:

 Redux React Session provides an API that allows to manage sessions through the app, with authorization function for [react-router](https://github.com/ReactTraining/react-router) and a persisted session.